unoplatform/uno.extensions/doc/Navigation/HowTo-NavigateBetweenPages.md

 ### 3. Defining ViewMap and RouteMap

-In that in Output window there is a line that says:
+At this point, if you inspect the Output window you'll see a line that says something similar to:
-`DefaultMapping - For better performance (avoid reflection), create mapping for for path 'Sample', view 'SamplePage', view model ''`
+`For better performance (avoid reflection), create mapping for for path 'Sample', view 'SamplePage', view model ''` This warning exists because Navigation uses reflection as a fallback mechanism to associate types and the corresponding navigation route.
+This can be resolved by specifying a `ViewMap` and a `RouteMap` for the `SamplePage` to eliminate the need for reflection

-- To address this warning, add a `ViewMap` and `RouteMap` for the `SamplePage` in the `App.xaml.host.cs` file
+- Update the `RegisterRoutes` method in the `App.xaml.host.cs` file

     ```csharp
     private static void RegisterRoutes(IViewRegistry views, IRouteRegistry routes)